A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Introduction

 \section{Introduction}

-In the finite volume method, integrating conservation laws over a control volume leads to a formulation which requires the evaluation of the flux function at cell interfaces.
-Since the exact information is not available, local Riemann problems are solved at cell interfaces.
+In finite volume methods, integrating conservation laws over a control volume leads to a formulation which requires the evaluation of local Riemann problems at each cell interface.
 The initial states for these problems are typically given by the left and right adjacent cell values.
 Since these local Riemann problems have to be solved many times in order to find the numerical solution, the Riemann solver is a building block of the finite volume method.
 Over the last decades, many different Riemann solvers were developed, see e.g. \cite{ToroRiemannSolvers} for a broad overview.
-The challenge for the solver is the need for computational efficiency and easy implementation, while at the same time it needs to yield accurate results which do not create artificial oscillations.
+The main challenges are the need for computational efficiency and easy implementation, while at the same time, accurate results without artificial oscillations need to be obtained.

 Riemann solvers can be classified into complete and incomplete schemes, depending on whether all present characteristic fields are considered in the model or not.
-According to this classification, the upwind scheme and Roe's scheme \cite{Roe1981}, respectively, are complete schemes.
-They yield good, monotone results, however, an evaluation of the eigensystem of the flux Jacobian is needed.
-This characteristic decomposition is expensive to compute, especially for large systems, and in some cases, an analytic expression is not available at all.
+According to this classification, upwind, Godunov's method and Roe's scheme, are complete \cite{LeVeque1992}.
+These schemes yield monotone results, however, an evaluation of the eigensystem of the flux Jacobian is needed.
+Especially for large systems this characteristic decomposition is expensive to compute and in some cases an analytic expression is not available at all.
 Nevertheless, using Roe's scheme, all waves are well-resolved and it typically yields the best resolution of the Riemann wave fan.
-In order to reduce the computational cost and at the same time keep the high resolution, there have been many attempts to approximate the upwind scheme without solving the eigenvalue problem, see e.g. \cite{DegondPeyrardRussoVilledieu1999, Torrilhon2012, CastroGallardoMarquina2014} and references therein.
+In order to reduce computational cost while keeping high resolution, there have been many attempts to approximate the upwind scheme without solving the eigenvalue problem, see e.g. \cite{DegondPeyrardRussoVilledieu1999, Torrilhon2012, CastroGallardoMarquina2014} and references therein.

 In this article, we are interested in incomplete Riemann solvers.
-In comparison to complete solvers, they need fewer characteristic information and are easier to implement.
+In comparison to complete solvers, they need less characteristic information and are easier to implement.
 However, they contain more dissipation and thus, yield lower resolution, especially of slow waves.
 Nevertheless, in many test cases, these Riemann solvers may be sufficient to obtain good results, especially if the system contains only fast waves.